ssande7/lammps/doc/src/compute_heat_flux_va_chunk.rst

 .. parsed-literal::

-   compute ID group-ID heat/flux/va/chunk ke-ID pe-ID chunk-ID keyword args
+   compute ID group-ID heat/flux/va/chunk pe-ID chunk-ID keyword args

 * ID, group-ID are documented in :doc:`compute <compute>` command
 * heat/flux/va/chunk = style name of this compute command
-* ke-ID = ID of a compute that calculates per-atom kinetic energy
 * pe-ID = ID of a compute that calculates per-atom potential energy
 * chunk-ID = ID of a compute chunk/atom command
 * zero or more keyword/arg pairs may be appended